by Jack Dunning

 Figure 9.
 The QuickLinks folder open is Windows File Explorer showing the category folders.

-When the QuickLinks menu is activated on my computer the links display as shown in Figure 10 (two examples shown).
-The QuickLinks Help option (circled in red in the bottom example) takes the user to this Web column—since it is the most extensive (and only) how-to on the topic.
+When the QuickLinks menu activates on my computer, the links display as shown in Figure 10 (two examples shown).
+The QuickLinks Help option (circled in red in the bottom example) takes the user to this Web page—since it is the most extensive (and only) how-to on the topic.
+(September 2017: A more up-to-date image of my QuickLinks appears toward the bottom of this page.)

 Figure 10.
 Two examples of Jack's personal QuickLinks menu.

-You'll note that the link names in the category show the extensions (".url" for Web links, ".lnk" for regular shortcuts).
-While I could have written code to avoid displaying these extensions, for the sake of simplicity and the function of the AutoHotkey Menu tool, I left it as is.
+Note that the link names in the category show the extensions (".url" for Web links, ".lnk" for regular shortcuts).
+The updated version no longer displays these extensions.

 Downloading and Installing QuickLinks

-If QuickLinks sounds like an app that might be useful to you, then you can download it a ZIP file QuickLinks.zip free directly from my Dropbox account or from the ComputorEdge AutoHotkey App Dropbox page.
+If QuickLinks sounds like an app that might be useful to you, then you can download it a ZIP file QuickLinks.zip free directly from the ComputorEdge Free AutoHotkey Scripts page.
 You will need to save the ZIP file to your computer.
 (You will probably gets warning about the file coming from an unknown source.
 Don't worry, it's safe.)
 The program (EXE) file is compressed in a ZIP file and needs to be extracted.
 Open the ZIP folder (double click on QuickLinks.zip) to view the compressed the EXE file.
 To extract the QuickLinks.exe file from the ZIP folder either click "Extract all files" at the top or right-click and select "Extract All..." from the menu.
 See Figure 11.
 Save to a new or chosen folder.

 Figure 11.
 To extract the QuickLinks.exe file from the ZIP folder either click "Extra all files" at the top or right-click and select "Extract All..." from the menu.